 Wolfenstein 2: The New Colossus is a game about shooting Nazis.
 All well and good until you realize Bethesda censored it in Germany, of its own volition, due to Cold War-era censorship laws.
-It was also never officially published in Israel due to… well, Bethesda took the right to remain silent about that one.
+Moreover, it was never officially published in Israel due to… well, Bethesda took the right to remain silent about that one.
 We can only assume it’s because they were petrified a game about a Polish-American Jew killing tons of Nazis would accidently offend someone there.

 One day, Shalev contacted Nadav and I regarding a satirical game he had in mind: a game comprised entirely of the parts Bethesda cut out of the German version of Wolf 2, with an heavy emphasis on Hitler’s mustache.
 Two weekends later, Wolfenstäche was born.